jointogetherhq/jointogether.online/case-studies/neu-online-join-case-study.markdown

 ---
 layout: case-study
 title:  How Join Together revolutionised online member sign up for the NEU
+sub_title: The NEU’s online join process wasn’t fit for purpose.
+Join Together took the union back to first principles to redesign it from the ground up.
 description: Here's how the NEU turned to Join Together and increased their form completion rate by 60%
 og_image_path: /assets/images/posts/how-jt-revolutionised.jpg
 date: 2025-03-11 10:08:25 +0000
 ---

-The NEU’s online join process wasn’t fit for purpose.
-Join Together took the union back to first principles to redesign it from the ground up.

-## Background
+### Background

 The NEU (the National Education Union) was formed in 2017 by the merger of two education unions: NUT and ATL.
 The largest education union in Europe, with around half a million members, it has experienced a period of rapid growth since the amalgamation.

-## The Problem
+### The Problem

 The union was all too aware that its online membership sign-up process for both student and full memberships was not performing well.
 The full membership